milosdjakonovic/micromodules/README.md

     return 'some value';
   });
 ```
-It is good time to say more about declaring module with setup function.
+It is good time to say more about declaring module with *setup function*.
 Setup function in the example above is not called until first time `include`d and never again.
-Two important conclusions are on the way:
+That means:

-1.If you need reusable function from declared module you can easely get it like this:
+**1.** If you need reusable function from declared module defining inside setup function and returning it is the way to go:
 ```javascript
   declare('ComplexMethod', function(include){
     //doing some computation